AlexCsanyi/web_scraper/README.md

 ### Step 3

 using [request-promise](https://github.com/request/request-promise) and [cheerio](https://github.com/cheeriojs/cheerio) extract text from the site.
 Clean it and pass the cleaned string to [Knwl.js](https://github.com/benhmoore/Knwl.js) and use the default plugins (emails, phones) to parse through it.
-Pass the cleaned string to [libphonenumber-js](https://www.npmjs.com/package/libphonenumber-js) as well, as it seems to perform more accurately in some scenarios, like international numbers.

 ### Step 4